xdmnl/api-documentation/source/includes/_endpoints.md

 last_message | Message | List of partial representation of the messages inside the conversation _links | object | See [Response body Structure - Links](#links)
 _links.self | string | URL of the conversation
-,_links.related | object |
+_links.related | object |
-_links.related.events | string | URL of the activities related to the conversation ,_links.related.followers | string | URL of the teammates following the conversation ,_links.related.messages | string | URL of the list of messages in the conversation ,_links.related.comments | string | URL of the comments for the conversation ,_links.related.inboxes | string | URL of the inboxes in which the conversation appears
+_links.related.events | string | URL of the activities related to the conversation _links.related.followers | string | URL of the teammates following the conversation _links.related.messages | string | URL of the list of messages in the conversation _links.related.comments | string | URL of the comments for the conversation _links.related.inboxes | string | URL of the inboxes in which the conversation appears

 A conversation is a unique thread of messages.
 It can appear in one or more inboxes (eg: if you receive an email on contact@ where support@ is Cced).